 The Temple was seen as a miniature “Eden.”
 For example, the Kodesh ha Kodeshim is like the Garden, then you move “east” through the veils which had Cherubim on them.
 The outer courts was Eden itself.
 The Temple courts also teach the ages we have discussed in Part 1.
-As you approach the Kodesh ha Kodeshim, it is like getting closer to the Olam Haba.
+The outer courts are like the Olam Ha Zeh (this Present Age).
+Then the inner courts are like the Atid Lavo or the Day of the Lord, and the Holy of Holies is the Olam Haba (World to Come).
 There is a book called “Judaism in the First Century of the Christian Era” that goes into these ages and explains texts that say the Olam Haba begins at the Yom’ot Mashiach, or the Atid Lavo.
 We have given several examples on how this is a reality.

 This also means that we are caught in time, but those that have been resurrected are not!
 Yeshua is the First Fruits, the “bikkurim” and he is in the Olam Haba, but we are in the Olam ha Zeh.
 There will be a resurrection at the beginning of the Atid Lavo (which is also called the Messianic Kingdom, the Day of the Lord, the Millennium).
 We will pass out of time due to the Natzal (“we shall all be changed”) but others will be in the Atid Lavo.
 The Olam Haba is after the Atid Lavo, but it is already here.
 Another thing we need to keep in mind is that when we talk about these ages, we need to look at them in two aspects.
 One is chronological, and the other is state of being.
 When we do a timeline, we list the ages in chronological order.
 The Olam ha Zeh is followed by the Atid Lavo, then the Olam Haba and so on.
 But, when it comes to the state of being of an individual, they can be in the Olam Haba, but living in the Olam ha Zeh or the Atid Lavo.
 When Yeshua was on the cross, he was in the Olam ha Zeh.
 At his resurrection three days later, he was in the Olam Haba, even though he appeared to people who are still in the Olam ha Zeh.
 This has to do with their state of being.